Justice-Hammer/threat-hunting-detections/README.md

 ## About

 I'm a threat hunter and incident responder.
-This repo is where I publish finished work — detections that fired on real intrusions, hunt playbooks built around actual adversary behavior, and research notes on attack techniques I've had to understand deeply enough to detect.
+This repo is where I publish finished work which include: detections that fired on real intrusions, hunt playbooks built around actual adversary behavior, and research notes on attack techniques I've had to understand deeply enough to detect.

 Everything here started as internal case work.
 Cases are scrubbed before publishing: no client names, no victim identifiers, no proprietary context.
-What remains is the tradecraft — the detection logic, the hunt queries, the TTP analysis — which I think is more useful to the community than case details anyway.
+What remains is the tradecraft: the detection logic, the hunt queries, the TTP analysis (which I think is more useful to the community than case details anyway).

 ### What's in here